-One of the best standing desks can help prevent a number of serious diseases; the Mayo Clinic (opens in new tab)says that sitting more than three to four hours per day can lead to increased rates of heart disease and obesity, as well as posture and back problems.
+Studies, including this one from the Mayo Clinic (opens in new tab)have found that sitting more than three to four hours per day can lead to increased rates of heart disease and obesity, as well as posture and back problems.

-If you’re experiencing these issues — or maybe you just don’t want to sit down all day — one of the best standing desks could be the answer.
-We assembled (literally) and tested a number of standing desks to bring you the best models for your home office, whatever your budget.
+If you’re having health issues — or maybe you just don’t want to sit down all day — one of the best standing desks could be part of the answer (proper diet and exercise is also essential).
+To make your choice easier, we put together and tested a number of standing desks to bring you the best models for your home office, whatever your budget.

 What are the best standing desks?